-Care and attention to detail must be taken throughout the disaster operations period to maintain logs, formal records, and file copies of all expenditure (including personnel timesheets), to provide clear and reasonable accountability and justifications for future audit and potential reimbursement purposes.
+Care and diligence must be taken throughout the disaster operations period to maintain logs, formal records, and file copies of all expenditure (including personnel timesheets), to provide clear and reasonable accountability and justifications for future audit and potential reimbursement purposes.

-For further information on Financial management during a disaster event see Financial Management Sub Plan at Appendix A.3.
+For further information on financial management during a disaster event see Financial Management Sub Plan at Appendix A.3.